Who Are Tiny Homes For?

 A tiny home on the property of your existing home, gives you the opportunity to provide housing for an aging parent, a rental income, or adult child that wants independence but proximity.

-Using your existing home equity, you can finance the purchase of a tiny home , have it installed and hooked up to services, and continue to build equity in a safe investment that will appreciate in value over time.
+Using your existing home equity, you can finance the purchase of a tiny home, have it installed and hooked up to services, subject to size requirements, and continue to build equity in a safe investment that pays out in the form of rental income.
 Security of being close to your home, allows you to protect your investment in real estate, safe and near you.

 Homeowner 4: